Litetokens/Documentation/XLT/grpc-gateway-http.md

 Wallet/createwitness
-Function: users can apply to become a Super Representative, which costs 9999 XLT.
+Function: users can apply to become an Envoy, which costs 9999 XLT.
 Parameters: owner_address, address of the applicant, should be in base64 format; url, url of the applicant’s website, should be in base64 format.
 Demo: curl -X POST http://127.0.0.1:18890/wallet/createwitness -d '{"owner_address":"QYgZmb8EtAG27PTQy5E3TXNTYCcy", "url": "d3d3Lm5ld3VybC5jb20="}'